jackkiwema/blog/about/index.md

-# About This Site
+# About Jack Kiwema

-This site content was generated using Docify and went to demo in Opensource.com
+Hello, am Jack Kiwema, a systems Engineer with a passion to understand why things work the way they work